Last Updated: 21 April 2021

 Existing Game Managers who wish to start an additional simulation must:

-- Have more than three consecutive months of active status with their other sim(s) in the 22nd Fleet;
+- Have at least three consecutive months of active status with their most recent sim(s) in the 22nd Fleet.

 By-Law #8 – Approval of New GM’s